Two wheeler tyres – Different types, pros & cons

 3. What are the different rubber compounds used in tyres?

-Tyres are made from rubber compounds such as soft, medium, hard, and dual.
+Tyres are made from rubber compounds, including soft, medium, hard, and dual.
 Soft compound tyres provide better grip but wear out faster, while hard compound tyres last longer but offer less traction.
 Dual compound tyres combine the benefits of both.

 4. Which type of motorcycle tyres is the best one?

-It all depends upon the user’s preference.
-We recommend tubeless tyres instead of tube tyres as tubeless tyres offer more safety.
+It all depends on the user’s preference.
+We recommend tubeless tyres instead of tubeless tyres, as they offer more safety.
 All other tyre options depend on road type and riding environment.

-5. Which one is better, the bias ply tyre or the radial tyre?
+5. Which is better, the bias-ply tyre or the radial tyre?

-It purely depends upon ride conditions and user preferences.
+It purely depends on ride conditions and user preferences.

 Yes, skinny tyres offer more mileage and longevity and are less expensive.
-At the same time, wider tyres bring in more traction and grip and improve handling at the expense of mileage drop and less longevity.
+At the same time, wider tyres provide more traction and grip, but they also reduce mileage and decrease longevity.
 Always stick to the tyre size mentioned in the owner’s manual; otherwise, it will affect the whole performance and ergonomics of the motorcycle.

 1. Adventure bikes vs Touring bikes which one is the best